marketto89/kinect2_network/README.md

 # kinect2_network

-Open_PTrack Porting to Ubuntu 16.04 and ROS Kinetic
+Open_PTrack Porting to Ubuntu 16.04 and ROS Kinetic (Swiss Range is obsolete for this branch)

 ## Installation Linux (Ubuntu 16.04LTS)